fortypercenttitanium/calculator/README.md

-# calculator
+# Calculator App

-Project as part of The Odin Project curriculum.
+### Created as part of [The Odin Project](https://www.theodinproject.com) Javascript curriculum.
+#

+## Purpose

+A basic calculator app used to practice functions and simple algorithms.
+It is still subject to the pitfalls of [floating point precision](https://www.w3schools.com/js/js_numbers.asp) but will trim decimals to 7 places.

+## Features

+* Addition, subtraction, multiplication, division
+* Decimals
+* Chaining of operations
+* PEMDAS
+* Silly "infinity" message